syncfusion-content/fileformat-docs/File-Formats/Presentation/Working-with-Animation.md

 ## Edit existing animation effect

-The Presentation library allows to edit the animations in existing presentations.
+The Presentation library allows you to edit the animations in existing presentations.
 The following example demonstrates how to modify an existing animation applied to a shape.

 {% tabs %}